$55 Find Cheap Flights from Oregon to Nevada

 • What is the cheapest time of day to fly to Nevada?

-The cheapest time of day to fly to Nevada is generally at night, when round-trip flights cost $177 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Nevada is generally in the evening, which is peak travel time and where the average cost of a ticket is $226.
+The cheapest time of day to fly to Nevada is generally at night, when round-trip flights cost $191 on average.
+Morning departures are around 7% more expensive than evening flights, on average.
+The most expensive time of day to fly to Nevada is generally in the morning, which is peak travel time and where the average cost of a ticket is $250.

 • What is the cheapest flight to Nevada?